ThoughtWorksInc/DesignPattern.scala/README.md

 # Type Classes are Plain Old Factory Design Patterns

-Type class, the polymorphic type system construct in Haskell, is not natively avaible in Java and most of other object-oriented languages.
+Type class, the polymorphic type system in Haskell, is not natively avaible in Java and most of other object-oriented languages.

 Some Scala libraries mimic type classes via implicit parameters.
 This approach is able to represent higher kinded type class like `Monad`, multi-parameter type classes like `MonadError`, and dependent type classes like operations on heterogenous lists.